gunnarrl/gunnarrl.github.io/essays/UI-Frameworks.md

 ## Discovering Bootstrap 5

 My first encounter with a UI framework was with Bootstrap 5.
 At first, the extensive documentation felt overwhelming.
-I spent hours scrolling through pages of icons, containers, and navbars just to figure out what I needed.
+I spent a long time scrolling through pages of icons, containers, and navbars just to figure out what I needed.
 Despite the steep learning curve, the experience was ultimately very rewarding.

 One of the best features I found was the live preview in VSCode.
 Being able to see my changes instantly made a huge difference.
 It transformed the process of adjusting elements into an interactive experience, which is something you just can’t get when writing raw HTML and CSS from scratch.